305909/gym-hopper/README.md

 `--device: set the processing device ('cuda' for GPU, 'cpu' for CPU)`
 `--train-env: set the training environment`
 `--test-env: set the testing environment`
+`--train-episodes: set the number of training episodes`
+`--test-episodes: set the number of testing episodes`
+`--eval-frequency: set the evaluation frequency over training iterations`
 `--baseline: set the baseline for the policy update function [vanilla, constant, whitening]`
 `--input-model: set the pre-trained input model (in .mdl format)`
 `--directory: set path to the output location for checkpoint storage (model and rendering)`

+### A2C